3manuek/3manuek/content/about/about.md

 I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies from the ground up.
 That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg), to highly tweaked environments for performance and complex setups.

-Other things that I love to do:

-- I'm an experienced hydroponics _micro-grower_; DWC and NFT are my favorites.
-- I'm an amateur musician, mostly generic strings and techno jam.
-Drawing is also a hobby.
-- Love reading, particularly around polithical, econocomics and social affairs.
-An active Libertarian working from his basement :)

 ## Positions